Malga-Vision/VisionTool/README.md

 # needed for proceeding with manual or automatic annotation, code to handle the rest of operations

 test.annotate(0,test.config_file_text)
+# this line will open the GUI.
+By selecting 'annot. only' and scrolling the frames it is possible to see the annotated frames.
+Click 'Save' and close the window and continue with the next line of code.

-# set the preferences for the neural network prediction
+# set the preferences for the neural network prediction (at the end press Ok)

 test.preferences_annotation()